Glenda Jackson

 Ethnicity: English, Welsh

-Glenda is the daughter of Joan (Pearce) and Harry “Micky” Jackson.
-She has a son, newspaper columnist Dan Hodges, with her former husband, Roy Hodges.
+Glenda was the daughter of Joan, who worked at a supermarket, a pub, and as a domestic cleaner, and Harry “Micky” Jackson, a builder.
+She was raised mostly in Hoylake, on the Wirral.
+She had a son, newspaper columnist Dan Hodges, with her former husband Roy Hodges.

-Glenda’s maternal grandparents were James George Pearce and Mabel “May” Roberts (the daughter of Samuel Roberts and Mary).
+Glenda’s maternal grandmother was named Mabel “May” Roberts (the daughter of Samuel Roberts and Mary).
 Mabel was Welsh, from Denbighshire.